-Contrast-Enhanced (CE) implies the use of contrast agents during a CT Scan examination to highlight specific tissues and parts of the body.
+Contrast-Enhanced (CE) implies the use of contrast agents during a CT scan examination to highlight specific tissues and parts of the body.
 A contrast agent is a type of nuclear medicine that reflects radiation while flowing in the bloodstream.

-- Nuclear medicines used during CT Scans are Iodine, Gastrografin, and Barium.
+- Nuclear medicines used during CT scans are iodine, gastrografin, and barium.

-- It can be transferred into the patient’s body in 3 different ways- through a vein (an intravenous injection), orally (through the mouth) or rectally (through the rectum).
+- It can be transferred into the patient’s body in 3 different ways- through a vein (an intravenous injection), orally (through the mouth), or rectally (through the rectum).

-Contrast agents are used in CT Angiography.
+Contrast agents are also used in CT angiography.

-Which body parts are mostly recommended for CECT Scans by doctors?
+Which body parts are mostly recommended for CECT scans by doctors?

 CT scan whole abdomen is done as a combination of CT upper abdomen and CT lower abdomen scans.
-It is called as CECT Abdomen if it involves the use of a contrast agent during the process.
+It is called a CECT Abdomen if it involves the use of a contrast agent during the process.